zkVerify/zkverify-docs/docs/overview/01-introduction_what_is_zkverify/03-core_components.md

 ## OnChain Verification

-User submits Merkle proof for their attestation to the contract where the attestations were published.
-These Merkle proofs are then verified to check if the given proof was actually verified through zkVerify.
+Users submits a Merkle Proof to the zkVerify contract on-chain in order to verify that their proof was indeed verified in the zkVerify Blockchain.
 Currently, our contracts are deployed on the following chains:

 - Sepolia Testnet
 - Arbitrum Sepolia Testnet